 In Cielo’s Talent Acquisition 360 research, we found that consistently hiring the best people available is the number one talent acquisition priority for C-Suite executives and business unit leaders globally.

-As part of our analysis, we determined that lackluster core recruitment capabilities are holding internal and agency recruiters back.
-The recruiters themselves and their recruiting acumen are key to acquiring top talent.
+We also determined that lackluster core recruitment capabilities are holding internal and agency recruiters back.
+Recruiters and their recruiting acumen are key to acquiring top talent.

 Having successfully served as, and transformed, the talent acquisition function for hundreds of clients, we know the specific qualities that set highly successful recruiters apart from others.
 Recruitment Process Outsourcing (RPO) partners like Cielo have honed these skills to perfection, and continually train recruiters to exhibit them.

 From the initial phone call to day one of orientation, high-quality talent expects a high-quality candidate experience.
 RPO recruiters make smart use of technology to facilitate this process, but they also deliver high-touch experiences that make the candidate feel important.

 RPO recruiters build rapport with candidates to uncover honest and helpful answers.
 The ability to establish relationships over time is critical to an RPO recruiter’s success.
 Great talent tends to recognize other great talent, so these relationships also lead to more referrals.